CarbonMatrixLab/carbonnovo/README.md

 ```bash
 python predict.py sample_length=256 sample_number=4
 ```
-Here, sample_length denotes the length of proteins that needs to be sampled and sample_number denotes the number of samples.
+Here, sample_length denotes the length of the proteins to be sampled, and sample_number denotes the number of samples.

 ### Citation
 CarbonNovo: Joint Design of Protein Structure and Sequence Using a Unified Energy-based Model.
 M. Ren, T. Zhu, H. Zhang#.
 ICML 2024. https://openreview.net/attachment?id=FSxTEvuFa7&name=pdf